sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ### When you should use Taints and Tolerations

-There is 1 single use case for using Taints and Tolerations.

-- You want a Node to only accept particular kinds of Pods.
+You should use Taints and Tolerations if you want a Node to only accept specific kinds of Pods.

-### When you should not use Tai
+### When you should not use Taints and Tolerations

+You should not use Taints and Toleration if you want a Pod to be assigned to a specific Node.
+This can be achieved by another Concept called Node Affinity.

+Taints and Tolerations does not tell a Pod to go to a particular node.
+It only tells a Node to only accept certain kinds of Pods.
+If a node does not have any taint associated with it, it can accept all the pods including those which have toleration.

 ### Why do you want a Pod to be assigned to a specific Node